‘Very upsetting’: ICE deportation policy upends students’ plans

 “To now, in six weeks’ time, be asked to change the university or college – it’s practically impossible,” said Mahsa Khanbabai of the American Immigration Lawyers Association.
 “This is the government weaponizing the immigration laws rather than trying to accommodate people in one of the most vulnerable times in our country.”

 Many Massachusetts colleges have already announced plans that call for reduced student populations this fall.
-Harvard will only hold in-person classes for freshmen, while only seniors will be allowed on MIT’s campus for face-to-face learning.
+Harvard is allowing just 40 percent of its undergraduates on-campus, while only seniors will be allowed on MIT’s campus.

+“I’m in this program at the Kennedy school in which 85 percent of my class are international students and we were all freaking out, trying to figure out what we were going to do afterwards,” Harvard student Valeria Mendiola said.
+“Many people just have nowhere to go because their countries have travel bans.

 In a statement, UMass President Marty Meehan condemned ICE’s orders.

-“…the ICE guidance is cruel to valued members of our community while being counter-productive and destructive to one of the most important institutions we have: American higher education.
-It must be revoked immediately,” Meehan’s statement said in part.
+“The ICE guidance is cruel to valued members of our community while being counter-productive and destructive to one of the most important institutions we have: American higher education.
+It must be revoked immediately,” Meehan’s statement read in part.

+Attorney General Maura Healey added on Twitter, “This is just another cruel (& illegal) attempt by the Trump Admin & ICE to stir up uncertainty & punish immigrants.
+Our state is home to thousands of international students who shouldn’t fear deportation or health risks in order to get an education.
+We will sue.”

 (Copyright (c) 2020 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)